|Nutrition Facts (per serving)|

 Add the olive oil to a large Dutch oven or sauté pan and place the pan over medium-high heat.
 When the olive oil is hot and shimmering, add the ground beef and onion.
 Sauté, occasionally stirring with a spatula to break up the beef, until the meat is no longer pink, about 5 to 7 minutes.

-Add the garlic, bell pepper (if using), Italian seasoning, bay leaf, 1/2 teaspoon of kosher salt, and black pepper.
+Add the garlic, bell pepper (if using), Italian seasoning, bay leaf, kosher salt, and black pepper.
 Continue to cook, stirring, for 1 minute.

 Add the beef broth, tomato sauce, and diced tomatoes, and bring to a boil.
 Cover the pan and reduce the heat to low; simmer for 20 minutes.